klangwig/vaccineANDpathogen_dose/README.md

 #data file: sysdat.csv - contains all data from the literature review

 #R script: kate_ve_allinf_litreview.R - contains script to create Table 1 and Figure 2

+#dose_list.html is the list of PUBMED output articles that were searched